loading...

 CPR Awareness When Medical Emergencies Lead to Vehicle Collisions Read More »

-Water Safety and CPR Awareness During Boating Emergencies Boating and fishing are common activities across Canada’s coastal communities and inland waterways.
+Boating and fishing are common activities across Canada’s coastal communities and inland waterways.
 However, sudden weather changes, mechanical problems, or rough water can quickly create dangerous situations.
-When someone falls overboard and becomes unresponsive, emergency responders or bystanders may attempt cardiopulmonary resuscitation (CPR) while waiting for professional
+When someone falls overboard and becomes unresponsive, emergency responders or bystanders may attempt cardiopulmonary resuscitation (CPR) while waiting for professional medical help.
+Although this incident occurred in another

 Water Safety and CPR Awareness During Boating Emergencies Read More »